 The University of British Columbia Journal of International Affairs (JIA) is a student-run, internationally-distributed undergraduate publication that showcases original papers selected through a blind peer and faculty review process.
 Established in 1985, the JIA is the longest-running undergraduate journal at UBC, and among the most highly respected student-run publications.

-For the past thirty-nine years, we have selected editorial boards from diverse cultural, political, and academic backgrounds; and solicited thousands of undergraduate research papers on wide-ranging topics.
+For the past forty years, we have selected editorial boards from diverse cultural, political, and academic backgrounds; and solicited thousands of undergraduate research papers on wide-ranging topics.
 Our publications revolve around the discipline of international relations, which has in the past highlighted issues including international trade and development, global security, and interactions between multinational corporations and states, among other subjects.

 Creating the Journal